Ayoitsjason/Tippin_Public/README.md

 In addition, I integrated Twilio (third-party API) to allow owners to receive and send text messaging.
 A Websocket server was used to publish incoming messages to front end subscribers allowing for real time communication.
 The application was deployed on cloud platforms, using a combination of AWS and Cyclic.

+# Optimizations
+ 1. Asset optimization: Implemented lazy loading where assets are loaded only when needed which reduces loading times.

 # Lessons Learned:

 Developing Tippin taught me several lessons that have helped me grow as a Software Engineer: